-The 9th Richest Person in The World Got The Best Revenge And Made Billions
+The 9th Richest Person in the World Got the Best Revenge and Made Billions

-24/7 Wall St
+© 24/7 Wall St

 Key Points:

-• Steve Ballmer, the ninth richest person in the world with a net worth of $145 billion, built his wealth only from his position at Microsoft (NASDAQ: MSFT).
+• Steve Ballmer, the ninth richest person in the world with a net worth of $145 billion, built his wealth only from his position at Microsoft Corp.
+(NASDAQ: MSFT | MSFT Price Prediction).

 • Ballmer is the biggest individual stakeholder of the corporation since he decided to keep his Microsoft shares after resigning in 2014, despite being ousted.

-• His strategy emphasizes the need of long-term investment by contrasting with early buyers like those in Apple (NASDAQ: AAPL), who sold too soon.
+• His strategy emphasizes the need of long-term investment by contrasting with early buyers like those in Apple Inc. (NASDAQ: AAPL), who sold too soon.

 Watch the Video